 binder to keep this information organized.

-a list of all the medicines you are prescribed after you leave the hospital.
+Medicine information.
+This is a list of all the medicines you are prescribed after you leave the hospital.

-(Note that these medicines might be different from medicines you took before
+These medicines might be different from medicines you took before

-your CABG surgery.)
+your CABG surgery.

 phone numbers of your primary care physician, cardiologist, and cardiac